ElCoyote27/vbox/README.md

 # vbox
-VirtualBox scripts for provisionning an OSP tripleo infra.
+VirtualBox scripts for provisionning a OSP tripleo infra.